MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ### Summary tab

-In the **Continuous ingestion from Event Hub established** window, all steps will be marked with green check marks when the data connection is successfully created.
+In the **Continuous ingestion from Event Hubs established** window, all steps will be marked with green check marks when the data connection is successfully created.
 The data from Event Hubs will begin streaming automatically into your table.

-Now that you've got data in your database, you're going to learn how to query it using the **Quick query** tool in your database editor.
+Now that you've got data in your database, you're going to check your data with sample queries.

 :::image type="content" source="media/realtime-analytics-tutorial/summary-tab.png" alt-text="Screenshot of the Summary tab.":::